2 monkeys missing from Dallas Zoo believed to have been taken, police say

 "It was clear the habitat had been intentionally compromised," police said in a statement.
 "Emperor tamarin monkeys would likely stay close to home — the zoo searched near their habitat and across Zoo grounds, and did not locate them."

-Police did not provide any details on who they believe may have taken the monkeys, but said their investigation is ongoing.
+Dallas police did not immediately provide any details on who they believe may have taken the monkeys, but on Tuesday the department tweeted a photo of a man it said police were "looking to speak with" about the missing animals.

 The missing monkeys are just the latest bizarre incident involving the disappearance or deaths of animals at the Dallas Zoo.